1 / 10

 With four-cylinders, 85PS and the option of a four-speed automatic gearbox, it's a better option for buyers who plan on covering bigger distances.
 While still fairly sedate, you'll be thankful for the extra oomph it has.
 Whichever engine you choose, the Picanto is good fun to drive, with accurate steering, decent grip, and nice body control.
 It feels agile but remains planted through bends; the trade-off is a slightly firmer ride than rivals.

-There are a dizzying seven different specifications to choose from: 1, 2, 3, X-Line, X-Line S, GT-Line, and GT-line S. Plus two special editions.
+There are a dizzying seven different specifications to choose from with the Kia Picanto: 1, 2, 3, X-Line, X-Line S, GT-Line, and GT-line S. Plus two special editions.
 The '3' is our favourite, and definitely the one to pick.
-Thanks to a long warranty, the Kia also makes a fantastic used car, and with so few weaknesses, you'd be a fool not to try it.
+Thanks to a long warranty, the Kia Picanto also makes a fantastic used car, and with so few weaknesses, you'd be a fool not to try it.

 Comfort and design: Kia Picanto interior